mwblythe/squint/README.md

 )
 ```

-They can also be set via `Build()`, and will only be in effect for that query:
+They can also be set via `Build()` and will only be in effect for that query:

 ```go
 b.Build(